As an Amazon Associate we earn from qualifying purchases.

 - Lift your breasts and place small strips horizontally from the bottom of one breast toward the nipple to create an individual cup.
 Imagine wearing a mermaid seashell cup without gore.

-- Use two more boob tapes and pull slightly inward and upward to create cleavage.
+- Use two more strips of boob tape and pull slightly inward and upward to create cleavage.

 - Repeat the steps on the other breast.

 - To mimic a pushup bra effect, pull your boobs towards each other even tighter when taping across the chest.